Hooks are commonly used to override web resources, found in the

 liferay-hook.xmlfile from your project’s

 docroot/WEB-INFfolder in Liferay IDE.
 By default, it opens in Overview mode.
-This mode, gives you a graphical user interface for developing your hook.
-You can toggle between overview mode and source mode via their respective tabs for the
+This mode gives you a graphical user interface for developing your hook.
+You can toggle between Overview mode and Source mode via their respective tabs of the

 Deploy your hook and wait until it is deployed successfully.